 How do People Make Money with WordPress

-The main profitable part of any open source software is by providing products or services based on the same open source software.
-People often confuse WordPress with WordPress.com.
-WordPress (often referred to self-hosted WordPress or WordPress.org) is a free blogging platform.
-Matt Mullenweg, co-founding developer of WordPress, launched a company Automattic which provides “restricted” free blog hosting service at WordPress.com, and you can pay/upgrade to unlock features such as CSS modification etc. However, to get the full power of WordPress.org on WP.com service, you have to spend over $3250 per month for hosting.
+Matt Mullenweg, co-founding developer of WordPress, launched a company called Automattic which provides “restricted” free blog hosting service at WordPress.com, and you can pay/upgrade to unlock features such as CSS modification etc. However, to get the full power of WordPress.org on WP.com service, you have to spend over $3250 per month for hosting.

-Other developers have gone ahead to build successful multi-million dollar businesses around WordPress by creating commercial plugins, commercial themes, and even offering WordPress hosting.
-An example of a very successful multi-million dollar business around WordPress would be StudioPress.
-They create beautiful paid WordPress themes.
-Other multi-million dollar theme companies would include Elegant Themes, WooThemes, iThemes, and more.
+Other developers have also gone ahead to build successful multi-million dollar businesses around WordPress by creating commercial plugins, commercial themes, and even offering WordPress hosting.

-Good WordPress developers and consultants also make a good full-time income by building custom websites, applications, and plugins around WordPress for their clients.
-Some of them are doing over six-figures by themselves.
+Good WordPress developers and consultants also make a comfortable full-time income by building custom websites, applications, and plugins around WordPress for their clients.
+Some of them are doing over six-figures in annual earnings by themselves.

 Is WordPress Copyright Free?